loda-lang/loda-programs/programs/oeis/list3.md

 * [A329516](http://oeis.org/A329516) ([L15 program](A329516.asm)): G.f. = (x^4 - x^3 - 3*x^2 - 2*x - 1)/(x - 1).
 * [A329523](http://oeis.org/A329523) ([L12 program](A329523.asm)): a(n) = n * (binomial(n + 1, 3) + 1).
 * [A329624](http://oeis.org/A329624) ([L08 program](A329624.asm)): The number of iterations of A329623 for n before a repeated value appears.
 A term of -1 indicates the iteration diverges.
+* [A329683](http://oeis.org/A329683) ([L07 program](A329683.asm)): Number of excursions of length n with Motzkin-steps forbidding all consecutive steps of length 2 except UH, HH and HD.
+* [A329684](http://oeis.org/A329684) ([L08 program](A329684.asm)): Number of excursions of length n with Motzkin-steps forbidding all consecutive steps of length 2 except UD and HH.
 * [A329773](http://oeis.org/A329773) ([L08 program](A329773.asm)): a(0)=3; thereafter a(n) = 3*a(n-1) + 1.
 * [A329822](http://oeis.org/A329822) ([L16 program](A329822.asm)): The minimum weight of a Boolean function of algebraic degree at most n-3 whose support contains n linearly independent elements.